 Slick online websites for diploma mills give the illusion that they are as substantial and solid as any brick and mortar college in America.
-Dig behind the domain name, however, and addresses in places like Liberia, the Virgin Islands, and the Middle East are common and expose the illusions for what they are: virtual houses of cards.
+Dig behind the domain name, however, and addresses in places like Pakistan, Liberia, the Virgin Islands, and the Middle East are common and expose the illusions for what they are: virtual houses of cards.
 There are no campuses and no faculty offices.

 Many diploma mills are located within the U.S.; in states like Wyoming, Mississippi, and Alabama.
 Fraud laws and higher education regulations are so flimsy in these areas that unaccredited and low-quality colleges and universities may flourish.

 Other states have taken notice.
 Oregon has been most proactive in getting the word out.
 The Oregon Office of Degree Authorization maintains a list of unaccredited colleges that are known to prey on the ignorance of consumers.
 The numbers of questionable institutions is as alarming as are the audacious claims on their websites.
 ODA also lists the states where laws are so shaky that unaccredited colleges have become a threat to legitimate education.